Provider

 });

-it('should resolve by some alias', () => {
+it('should resolve single implementation by alias', () => {

-const container = new Container().addRegistration(R.fromClass(FileLogger));
+const container = new Container().addRegistration(R.fromClass(PrimaryEmailNotifier));

-expect(() => container.resolve('logger')).toThrowError(DependencyNotFoundError);
+expect(() => container.resolve('IPrimaryNotifier')).toThrowError(DependencyNotFoundError);

 });